 - Losing consciousness

-How can I deal with an insulin reaction?
+How can I deal with low blood sugar?

 People who have diabetes should carry at least 15 grams of a fast-acting carbohydrate with them at all times in case of hypoglycemia or an insulin reaction.
-The following are examples of quick sources of energy that can relieve the symptoms of an insulin reaction:
+The following are examples of quick sources of energy that can relieve the symptoms of low blood sugar:

 - Regular soda (not diet): ½ to ¾ cup